-Yamila Eraso is a counsel at LACORE Rechtsanwälte PartG mbB, a Berlin-based corporate law firm with a strong focus on startups/venture capital.
+Yamila Eraso is lawyer based in Berlin who focuses on startups/venture capital.
 She has ample experience advising entrepreneurs, early-stage companies and investors on company’s formation and financing rounds as well as cross-border business, in particular involving the U.S. and Latin America.
-She is also highly involved with the development of tokenization projects and frequently participates as speaker regarding business and regulatory matters of blockchain technology.

 Yamila was a partner at TLDR Global, an advisory firm that specialised in blockchain projects.
 She has worked as a lawyer for prominent law firms in Colombia and the U.S., as well as in-house legal counsel for a German crowd-lending startup in Berlin.

-Yamila received her first law degree (with honors) from Universidad Javeriana in Colombia, she holds a postgraduate diploma in tax law from the same University, an LL.M. from Harvard Law School and she is also an MLB alumna of the 2013 class.
+Yamila received her first law degree (with honours) from Universidad Javeriana in Colombia, she holds a postgraduate diploma in tax law from the same University, an LL.M. from Harvard Law School and she is also an MLB alumna of the 2013 class.

-Yamila is admitted as a lawyer in the State of New York and the Republic of Colombia.
+Yamila is admitted as a lawyer in the State of New York and the Republic of Colombia, and a member of the German Bar Association (Berlin).

 Michael Friedman received an A.B. in Economics (magna cum laude) from the University of Southern California and subsequently studied law at the University of California at Berkeley.
 He received his Juris Doctor in 1993 and became a member of the California State Bar in 1994.
 Mr. Friedman practiced law as a senior attorney and litigator in the San Francisco Bay area with the Contra Costa County Office of the Public Defender.
 He has lived in Hamburg since 2004 and works as a legal editor at the Max Planck Institute for Comparative and International Private Law; his efforts there have included revision of the Encyclopedia of European Private Law.
 In addition to having lectured on negotiation at Bucerius Law School, he has taught with the GISMA Business School in Hanover and has presented on negotiation for the Deutsch-Amerikanische Juristen Vereinigung (German-American Lawyers Association) and the African Good Governance Network (AGGN).